Ensure Your Employees Use Their Health Benefits

 Prevent Account Closures by Contacting Employees

-Effective March 1, 2023, a new policy goes into effect.
-The City and County of San Fracisco will begin closing accounts that have not been used for three years or more starting on April 2026.
+Effective March 1, 2023, a new policy went into effect.
+The City and County of San Francisco will begin closing accounts that have not been used for three years or more starting on April 2026.

 Together, let’s ensure that everyone who has these benefits, uses them, and maintains their health and wellness.
 You can help by contacting your employees to ensure they finish the enrollment process.